David-F-G-Flores/1-MGI-search-R-/README.md

 # MGI-search-R-
-To query MouseMine for mouse genes associated with phenotype ```prenatal lethality```  and add constraints
+To query the MouseMine for mouse genes associated with phenotype ```prenatal lethality``` by adding constraints to the query.

-Load intermine and list mines.
+Load intermine and list all available mines.
 ```R
 library(InterMineR)
 listMines()
 ```
-Mouse mine will be selected here.
-Alternative model organisms can be selected via searching listMines().
+Mouse mine was selected here.
+Alternative model organisms can be selected via searching the above mentioned ```listMines()```.
 ```R
 im<-initInterMine(mine = listMines()["MouseMine"])
 ```